Nigel Short: Incidents

 In 2001, Short told The Sunday Telegraph chess column that he believed he had been secretly playing the reclusive former chess champion Bobby Fischer on the online chess platform Internet Chess Club in speed chess matches.
 Fischer denied ownership of the account.

 In January 2007, Short gave an interview to the Indian newspaper DNA, in which he called for an inquiry to examine allegations that Veselin Topalov cheated during the World Championship in San Luis.

 In the same DNA interview, Short was critical of the role of members of the Appeals Committee at the 2005 and 2006 World Championships, in particular FIDE Vice President Zurab Azmaiparashvili, whom he described as "singularly inappropriate for such work having, by his own admission, cheated in winning the 2003 European Championship."
 Azmaiparashvili filed a formal complaint to the FIDE Ethics Commission, which convened in July 2007.
 While dismissing the main complaints against Short, the commission sanctioned him for a minor violation of the FIDE Code of Ethics for his use of the word "dunderhead".

-In 2015, Short was criticised for saying that men are biologically better suited to chess than women, he also stated that women are better in other areas.
+In 2015, Short claimed that men are biologically better suited to chess than women, and that women have other skills, citing his wife's superior emotional intelligence as an example.
+In response to widespread criticism for these comments, Short reaffirmed his position, claiming in an interview that "it's quite easy to demonstrate there is a fairly substantial gap between men and women" and dismissing his repeated defeat by Judit Polgar as "irrelevant".

 Personal life

-Short resides in Greece, and married drama therapist Rhea Argyro Karageorgiou in 1987.
+Short resides in Greece and married drama therapist Rhea Argyro Karageorgiou in 1987.
 The couple have two children.
 He is an atheist.